Want more information? On this page, you'll learn why you should use legal betting sites and you'll also find:

 It is against the law for sports betting websites in Australia to "offer, interactive real money gambling services - including in-play sports betting - to players in Australia."
 There is however a loophole in this law that allows betting sites to offer live betting by phone, provided punters talk with a real person and not a robot answering machine.
 Therefore live betting online is illegal, but live betting on the phone is legal.

 It is against the law for Australian betting websites to offer "any credit, voucher, reward or another benefit as an incentive to open an account or to refer another person to open an account.”
 This means that no Australian betting website, or betting site comparator like My Betting Sites Australia, can advertise betting site sign-up bonuses.
-However, players can still receive betting site bonuses after they have created their free account.

 Sports betting websites that do not have Australian gambling licences cannot promote their services to Australian residents.
 If Australian residents find and use the services of offshore betting sites without licences it is likely that neither party will be punished, however, we strongly recommend sticking with licensed operators as you will be protected by Australian law if you do.
 Australian betting sites also cannot advertise illegal betting products like online in-play betting, online casino games and sign-up bonuses.